hassaaali/chatbot/README.md

 2. **Supported Legal Files**
    - PDF format only
-   - Maximum file size: 50MB
+   - Maximum file size: 10MB (optimized for performance)
    - Text-based legal PDFs work best
    - Contracts, agreements, policies, briefs, regulations, etc.

 ### Using the Legal AI Assistant

-1. **Legal AI Always Enabled**: The assistant automatically uses your uploaded legal documents for expert legal analysis
+1. **Hugging Face AI Always Enabled**: The assistant automatically uses your uploaded legal documents for expert legal analysis
 2. **Ask Legal Questions**:
    - "What are the key terms and conditions in this contract?"
    - "Explain the legal implications of this clause"